Commercial Air Conditioning Auckland

 Commercial air conditioning is a specialist area of the market.
 The basic principles of air conditioning a commercial space is different to domestic, industrial and process air conditioning.

-Because commercial air conditioning is primarily designed for occupant comfort a correctly functioning system has a significant part to play in the health, wellbeing and productivity of people.
+Because commercial air conditioning & HVAC system in Auckland is primarily designed for occupant comfort a correctly functioning system has a significant part to play in the health, wellbeing and productivity of people.

 When choosing a system there are three basic functions to consider that impact on occupant comfort and wellbeing, these are heating, cooling and ventilation.